-Protocol version: 2.0, 18 JUN 2021 BOPPP trial Short name: 255446
+Protocol version: Short name: IRAS number: 3.0, 30 MAY 2022 BOPPP trial 255446

 Prophylaxis against future bleeding can be by pharmacological methods or endoscopic therapies.
 The main pharmacological choice is non-selective beta-blockade (NSBB) and following several randomised controlled trials of different endoscopic methods band ligation is now the preferred endoscopic therapy of OV.
 The current evidence base, and international recommendations suggest that there is no benefit of NSBB in pre-primary prophylaxis for patients without varices.
 However, there is a clear benefit in the reduction of VH with NSBB in patients with moderate-large varices (>5mm in diameter), or those with advanced liver disease6.
 There is currently no clear evidence to guide the use of NSBB in patients with small varices.